pratham-jaiswal/poketrivia/README.md

 - Buy and hatch egg(s) to recieve random Pokémon(s)
 - A Pokédex to view Pokémons stats

-> \*Data has been collected from PokéAPI and stored in a DB as PokéAPI mentions *but we still encourage you to limit the frequency of requests to limit our hosting costs*.
+> \*Data has been collected from PokéAPI and stored in a DB as PokéAPI mentions *"but we still encourage you to limit the frequency of requests to limit our hosting costs"*.

 ## Demo
 | ![Imgur](https://i.imgur.com/ejrgW7g.png) |